I Will Always Love You (Whitney Houston recording): Background

 Work on the soundtrack of the film began in Los Angeles that November, the same month where principal photography on the film took place.
 Between November 1991 and February 1992, in between filming the movie, Houston recorded four songs.
-The songs included the rock song "Queen of the Night", a song Houston herself co-wrote, a pop-soul rendition of the gospel hymn "Jesus Loves Me" and the pop ballads "Run to You" and "I Have Nothing", the latter two becoming Houston's first collaborations with producer David Foster.
+The songs included the rock song "Queen of the Night", a song Houston herself co-wrote, a pop-soul rendition of the gospel hymn "Jesus Loves Me" and the pop ballads "Run to You" and "I Have Nothing", the latter two becoming Houston's first collaborations with Foster.
 For the fifth song, Houston, Costner and the film's music supervisor Maureen Crowe searched for the song they feel could be the "key moment in the plot" of the film.
 That March, it was suggested by Costner that they cover the Jimmy Ruffin soul ballad, "What Becomes of the Brokenhearted".
 Neither Houston nor Crowe, however, felt the song was appropriate for a song to be performed at the end of the film.

 When the actor suggested the song to be recorded in a slowed down arrangement, Crowe told The Telegraph in 2022 that the arrangement "was like a dirge: 'Happiness is just an illusion, filled with sadness and confusion...'", adding jokingly, "you wanna kill yourself at the end of it!"
 Houston herself reportedly told Foster that the song "[didn't] really fit [her]" and, Foster added, "didn't have the 'meat'... for her vocals in a final act song".
 Houston suggested, politely to Foster, to "try and make one more demo.
 And make it a little more... interesting?"
 After British singer Paul Young's rendition of the song from the soundtrack of the film, Fried Green Tomatoes (1991), reached the top 30 of the Billboard Hot 100 that month and became an inescapable radio hit, they agreed to search for another song.
 According to Crowe, she felt the song chosen had to "answer the question: what would you sing to somebody that you had an affair with, who had just taken a bullet for you and had saved your son's life, but you are going to go in completely separate directions after your brief affair, and you will probably never see him again?
 So, bittersweet memories.
 I always say when you're trying to find a song: what does the song have to do in the story?
 And if you ask enough questions, the song will present itself."